centreon/centreon-documentation/en/monitoring/monitoring-servers/add-a-remote-server-to-configuration.md

 **Gorgone connection protocol**.
 Define the suitable **port** (port **5556** is recommended).

-> Note that a SSH port is still required (SSH Legacy port) for the Service
-> Discovery extension.
->
-> This extension will soon use Gorgone communication protocol.

 ![image](../../assets/monitoring/monitoring-servers/remote-edit-zmq.png)

 Click on **Save**.

+> Note that the *SSH Legacy port* is not used anymore and will be removed.
+>
+> If you were using it in custom scripts, consider changing to use
+> Gorgone communication system.

 #### Display Gorgone configuration